Reconstructing Multi-Scale Physical Fields from Extremely Sparse Measurements with an Autoencoder-Diffusion Cascade: Introduction

-Besides the compressed sensing-based methods, many existing methods attempt to directly establish an end-to-end mapping between sparse measurements and the corresponding full-field data \cite{fukami2021global,fan2025vitae,li2025novel,ghazijahani2025spatial}.
-However, such mappings are typically trained with a specific reorganization form of sparse data (for example, patch or voronoi tessellation) and geometric boundary.
-When encountering unseen sparse measurements—such as data acquired from a different sensor configuration—or when facing new geometric boundaries, these models often fail to produce accurate reconstructions and require retraining to adapt to the new scenarios.
+A similar limitation appears in many recent deep learning methods that directly establish an end-to-end mapping between sparse measurements and the corresponding full-field data \cite{fukami2021global,fan2025vitae,li2025novel,ghazijahani2025spatial}.
+When encountering unseen sparse measurements—such as data acquired from a different sensor deployment configuration, or when facing new noise levels, these models often fail to produce accurate reconstructions and require retraining to adapt to the new scenarios.
 As a result, the applicability of these methods is generally limited to controlled or narrowly defined settings.
 They often struggle with generalization when applied to complex, real-world environments.
-Moreover, when the available observations become extremely sparse, the inherent ill-posed nature of the reconstruction problem severely impedes the ability to establish a stable and reliable mapping from sparse inputs to the full-field data \cite{bell1978solutions,candes2011tight,arridge2019solving}.
+From an inverse problem perspective, the limitation of end-to-end mappings is fundamentally rooted in the intrinsic uncertainty and non-uniqueness of sparse reconstruction, where the same sparse measurements may correspond to multiple physically plausible full-field solutions.
+This ambiguity is a defining characteristic of ill-posed inverse problems and cannot be resolved by deterministic regression alone \cite{bell1978solutions,arridge2019solving}.
+As a result, learning a single deterministic mapping inevitably collapses the underlying solution space, often leading to instability, overfitting to specific sensing configurations, and poor generalization when observations become sparser or deviate from the training distribution.